DWilcox02/professor-ai/README.md

 # Professor AI

 AI assistant that can answer questions based on a specific knowledge base as if they were a university professor.
+Details below explain what to be modified to change the response.

+Uses Haystack (https://haystack.deepset.ai/), and is designed to be easily modified by non-programmers by simply changing the models used.

 ## Python Environment